hashicorp/terraform-website/content/source/docs/enterprise/install/installer.html.md

 ## TLS Configuration

-There are two sections for TLS configuration; the TLS Key & Cert section and the SSL/TLS Configuration section.
+There are two sections for TLS configuration; the "TLS Key & Cert" section and the "SSL/TLS Configuration" section.

 ### TLS Key & Cert

-The TLS Key & Cert section is where the TLS certificate and private key can be configured to allow HTTPS connections to Terraform Enterprise.
+The "TLS Key & Cert" section is where the TLS certificate and private key can be configured to allow HTTPS connections to Terraform Enterprise.
 The TLS certificate and private key files can be self-signed, located in a path on the server, or uploaded.
 Both the TLS certificate and private key files must be PEM-encoded.
 The TLS certificate file can contain a full chain of TLS certificates if necessary.

-A brand new Terraform Enterprise installation may prompt for these TLS Cert & Key settings like so:
+For convenience, a brand new Terraform Enterprise installation may prompt for these settings after the initial setup.
+You can provide a key and certificate immediately, or use a self-signed certificate to begin with and change the settings later.

 ![Installer TLS Key and Cert](./assets/tls-installer.png)

-For an existing installation the TLS Key & Cert settings can be found in the Replicated console on port 8800.
-Click on the gear icon in the top right corner, click Console Settings, and scroll to the TLS Key & Cert section.
+For an existing installation, these settings can be found in the Replicated console on port 8800.
+Click on the gear icon in the top right corner, click "Console Settings", and scroll to the "TLS Key & Cert" section.

-The TLS Key & Cert settings can be one of three values, each of which are detailed below.
+The key and certificate settings can be one of three values, each of which are detailed below.

 #### Self-signed (generated)

-When the Self-signed (generated) radio button is selected, a self-signed TLS certificate and private key will be automatically generated.
+When the "Self-signed (generated)" radio button is selected, a self-signed TLS certificate and private key will be automatically generated.
 An example screenshot is below:

 ![Self-signed TLS Key and Cert](./assets/tls-self-signed.png)

 #### Server path

-When the Server path radio button is selected, the TLS certificate and private key will be read from the specified file paths on the server.
+When the "Server path" radio button is selected, the TLS certificate and private key will be read from the specified file paths on the server.
 An example screenshot is below:

 ![Server Path TLS Key and Cert](./assets/tls-server-path.png)

 #### Upload files

-When the Upload file radio button is selected, the TLS certificate and private key must be uploaded.
+When the "Upload file" radio button is selected, the TLS certificate and private key must be uploaded.
 An example screenshot is below:

 ![Upload File TLS Key and Cert](./assets/tls-upload.png)

-~> **Note:** Changes to the TLS Key & Cert settings require a restart of the Terraform Enterprise application.
+~> **Note:** Changes to the key and certificate settings require a restart of the Terraform Enterprise application.

 ### Certificate Authority (CA) Bundle